kiril-keranov/java-buildpack/docs/framework-ordering.md

     99_user_java_opts.opts       # User-defined JAVA_OPTS (Line 82, ALWAYS LAST)
 ```

+Where `<idx>` is the buildpack index (0 for standalone usage, or the position in multi-buildpack chain).

 ### Assembly at Runtime

 A single `profile.d/00_java_opts.sh` script reads all `.opts` files in order: